 Don’t ruin your life, stay in control of your behaviour at all times.

 The good news is that you can learn how to manage your impulsive angry outbursts.
 It requires that you reflect and understand the habits that have been created, manage your stress triggers better, learn new skills and implement new strategies where you are always in control.

 We can help you to learn to control your behaviours at all times.
-Of course the world will always be challenging, with people often unreasonable and unpredictable, and what seems certain liable to change in a minute.
+Of course, the world will always be challenging, with people often acting unreasonably and unpredictably, and liable to change within a minute’s time.
 There are many stressors you cannot predict or ‘future-proof’.
 However, we can give you the tools to understand and manage your emotions as well as learn how to manage your behaviour at all times.